dryu99/boonwegig-pub/README.md

 - [ ] add city filter ❗️❗️❗️
   - [ ] prob have to add routing for different cities
   - [ ] path should be boonwegig/[city]/[event_type]
+  - [ ] rmb to go back to database and check invalid venues that we can now switch to valid
 - [x] add venue link (with cute location icon or sth)
 - [x] make day in the month/day text double digit (e.g. 01 instead of 1)
 - [x] implement pagination ❗️❗️❗️